What Are Popular Entry-Level Positions with a MBA?

 Sales and Marketing

 Sales is a popular entry point for any business management career.
-Even if your entry-level position is on a sales floor, your MBA training will help you quickly advance to higher levels of management.
+Even if your entry-level position is in sales, your MBA training will help you to quickly advance to management levels.
 Marketing skills are always in great demand, especially in the areas of e-commerce and cross-cultural international business.
 Other skills may also be important depending on the industry.
-For instance, IBM prefers to hire sales representatives with technical expertise in addition to their MBA's.
+For instance, IBM prefers to hire sales representatives who have both technical expertise and an MBA.

 Consulting and Customer Relations

-This entry point is similar to sales in that you represent the company to the customer, but here you are helping potential and current customers identify their needs and design solutions using your company's services or product line.
-Many companies offer this sort of position without experience requirements.
+This entry point is similar to sales in that you represent a company to customers.
+In customer relations you are helping potential and current customers identify their needs.
+Your role is to also design solutions using your company's services or product line.
+Many companies offer consulting and customer relations positions without requiring much experience.

-JOBCentral National Labor Exchange, a labor exchange pool, currently lists a number of financial analyst positions for MBA graduates who have a half year or less of experience.
-Some companies may provide their own training to entry-level employees, but this is generally not a standard practice within the industry.
+JOBCentral National Labor Exchange, a labor exchange pool, currently lists a number of financial analyst positions for MBA graduates who have less than a year of experience.
+Some companies may provide training to entry-level employees, but this is generally not a standard practice within the industry.
 With two to five years of experience and your MBA, you can apply for high-level finance associate positions within major institutions such as JP Morgan Chase, Goldman Sachs or Wells Fargo & Company.

 An MBA makes you more competitive for many entry-level positions in the government.
-You may find your place in purchasing, project management, supply chain management, management information systems or many other business functions.
+You may find your place in purchasing, project, supply chain or information systems management.